 The preceding section should make a patent drafter decidedly averse to single-embodiment patent applications, with good reason.
 Unfortunately, real-world constraints, principally centering on budget and time issues, have resulted and probably will continue to result in the production of a large number of applications in which multiple embodiments either do not exist or do not justify the time and effort to include them in a patent application.

 One need not completely panic at the thought, however.
 Although multiple embodiments certainly should be included whenever possible, techniques are available to provide breadth beyond the minimal terms of a single embodiment.
-Reading the cases discussed above, it should become clear that the patents involved there not only disclosed single embodiment, but they generally failed to suggest that the claims should cover more territory than the minimal features of the disclosed embodiment.
+Reading the cases discussed above, it should become clear that the patents involved there not only disclosed single embodiments, but they also generally failed to suggest that the claims should cover more territory than the minimal features of the disclosed embodiments.
 In most instances, the addition of a few sentences would have completely cured the cited problems.

 The following section addresses two techniques, labeled alternatives and variations for expanding the disclosure of embodiments.
 These techniques are particularly aimed at the single-embodiment application.
 The first category, alternatives, suggests different ways or means for accomplishing a task—showing that the claimed electronic functionality can be implemented by discrete components mounted on a printed circuit board, or by a combination of integrated circuits, or by an application-specific integrated circuit (ASIC).
 The second technique, variations, adds different configurations, compositions, materials, or techniques—the material can be chosen from among the known metallic calcogenides, or the computing device can operate using any of the generally available operating systems—and similar changes.
 The following examples will amplify and clarify these concepts.